Build a simple app with text composables

 2. Click Import in the popup to import the androidx.compose.ui.unit.sp to use the .sp extension property.

-1. Scroll to the top of the file and notice the import statements, where you should see an import androidx.compose.ui.unit.sp statement, which means that the package is added to your file by Android Studio.
+1. Scroll to the top of the file and notice the import statements, where you should see an import androidx.compose.ui.unit.sp statement, which means that Android Studio adds the package to your file.

 Now you can experiment with different font sizes.